-5. Grammaticality judgments
+5 Grammaticality judgements

+One of the basic tasks children master when acquiring a language is to distinguish between grammatical and ungrammatical sentences.
+Rote learning is no help in judging grammaticality because of the productivity of language.
 In this section, we show that grammaticality judgments in the unified model can be formalized as activation of a sentence as a unit.
-The reasoning is that when a sentence does not give rise to enough activation as a unit, but is represented by an activation pattern of separate words, then it is perceived as ungrammatical.
+The reasoning is that when, on the level of syntax, a sentence does not give rise to enough activation as a unit, but is represented by an activation pattern of separate words, then it is perceived as ungrammatical.